ebeeton/buddhabrot/README.md

 This is a hobby ASP.NET Core Web API project for rendering [Buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) images in parallel.
 It's written in C# and uses Docker to store images to SQL Server and log to Seq.
+The sample image was originally 4096x4096 with 200,000,000 sample points and 1,000 maximum iterations.
+It took about four minutes to plot on an eight core machine.

 The plotting is currently noisy and I'm still tinkering with how to achieve the really cool images that you see in other people's projects.
 This is a work in